 Whether building a new structure or renovating an existing space, the project is bound to produce a lot of waste.
 These can include concrete, steel trusses, wooden planks or even carpeting.

-Instead of dumping these building materials into the nearest landfill, a more eco-friendly approach is to look for crushing facilities.
+Instead of dumping construction site garbage into the nearest landfill, a more eco-friendly approach is to look for crushing facilities.
 These facilities can turn the waste building materials such as concrete into a form of dry aggregate.
 The reformed materials can then be recycled and reused in other construction projects.
 Other than preventing more waste from landing into the landfill, reusing these recycled materials can equate to more savings for the company.

 These are only a few tips on how construction companies can become more environmentally-friendly.
 By following these tips, construction companies and project owners can reduce their production of waste and their harmful effects on the environment.